xiejon/music-library/README.md

 ## Motivation

 - I just learned about object constructors.
 Here, I experimented using an object constructor to turn user input into an object, before pushing it onto an array.
-- I am an opera singer, and I love the idea of a visual online library containing all of my music in an easy to read format.
+- As an opera singer, I love the idea of a visual online library containing all of my music in an easy to read format.

 ## Challenges
 1. User Experience
-    - It is important to me that the app is pleasant to use.
-From my own experience, I know how simple hover effects and a well-designed UI makes me much more likely to continue using a website or app.
-However, there were some things I didn't quite know how to implement.
-For example: jumping placeholders in my form inputs.
-It took lots of trial and error before I found a working solution.
+    - It was important to me that the app would be pleasant to use.
+Simple hover effects and a well-designed UI greatly improve the experience of using a website or app.
+There were some things I didn't immediately know how to implement, i.e. jumping placeholders in my form inputs.

 ## Areas for Improvement

-- Allow the user to sign-in and store their library online.
-Currently, the myLibrary array is not being used.
 - Option to search for repertoire by title or composer
 - Function to sort library alphabetically

-**Edit 5/20/2022: Revisited this project and encapsulated code in modules for better readability and code organization**